Fabrizio99/Revising-Java-Topcis/Inheritance.md

 - Subclass
     It's the class that is derived from another class, also known as *derived class, extended class or child class*.
 - Superclass
-    It's the class from the subclass is derived, also known as *base class oe parent class*.
+    It's the class from the subclass is derived, also known as *base class or parent class*.

 A class only have one direct superclass except *Object* class, which doesn't have it.